-We were clear from the start of the review that we wanted to listen to and engage with a wide range of voices in order to build the best possible recommendations to achieve real change.
-We are approaching the review over four phases – Diagnosis, Discovery, Development and Delivery.
+We were clear from the start of the review that we wanted to listen to and engage with a wide range of voices in order to build the best possible recommendations to achieve real change for children and families.
+We approached the review over four phases – Diagnosis, Discovery, Development and Delivery.

-Here we detail how we have approached our engagement work over the first three phases including the Development phase where we open our Call for Ideas.
+Below we detail how we have approached our engagement work over the first three phases of the review.

 In January 2021 we asked for submissions through a Call for Advice and in March we extended this through a Call for Evidence.

-This evidence and advice complimented the workshops and meetings we held from March to June with people with lived experience of children’s social care during what we call the ‘Diagnosis’ phase and informed the Case for Change where we set out what we considered to be the problems in children’s social care.
+This evidence and advice, along with workshops and meetings we held from March to June with people with lived experience of children’s social care, informed the Case for Change where we set out what we considered to be the problems in children’s social care.

 The results of our engagement work prior to the Case for Change can be found in the ‘Supporting Evidence to the Case for Change’ published in June 2021.